YaqiangCao/cLoops2/README.md

   -ppmw PPMW     Link line width indicator, short for 1 PETs per Million PETs line
                  width, default is 10.
 Adjust this value when -simple is used.
 Decrease it if links are too bold and increase it when links are too thin.
+  -aw AW         Line width for each PET if -simple is not selected.
+Default is 1.
+  -no1D          Whether to not plot 1D profiles.
+Default is plot.
+Set this for Hi-C
+                 like data.
 ```

 ------